igwed93/alx-low_level_programming/0x02-functions_nested_loops/README.md

-6-abs computes the absolute value of a given integer 7-print_last_digit.c prints the last digit of a number 8-24_hours.c prints every minute of jack bauer's day
+6-abs computes the absolute value of a given integer 7-print_last_digit.c prints the last digit of a number 8-24_hours.c prints every minute of jack bauer's day 9-times-table.c prints the 9 times table starting from 0